-H1N1 flu jab linked to small risk of nervous disorderMarch 13th, 2013 in Diseases, Conditions, Syndromes /
+H1N1 flu jab linked to small risk of nervous disorderMarch 13, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Vaccination in the United States against H1N1 "swine" flu, which swept the world in 2009-10, carried a small but tolerable risk of Guillain-Barre syndrome, a disorder that can cause muscle weakness or temporary paralysis, a study published on Wednesday said.

 US researchers scanned a database of side effects from the campaign in which 23 million Americans were inoculated with a so-called monovalent inactivated vaccine against H1N1.

 They recorded 77 cases of Guillain-Barre that occurred within three months of a vaccination.

 Compared to normal times, incidence amounted to about 1.6 extra cases per one million people vaccinated, which means the benefit of the jab "greatly outweighed" the risks, they said.

 The modest incidence was probably similar to cases of Guillain-Barre that arise from annual vaccination for "seasonal" flu, they said.